binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### A New year = a new challenge

 As I use the countdown as a personal challenge to try lots of things, this year my biggest challenge was to learn a new framework.
 I wanted to learn [Vue.js](https://vuejs.org/).
-I use the package `@vue/cli:3.0.0` to serve, build my project and I use the version 2.5.x which was the last version at the moment of this project.
+I used the package `@vue/cli:3.0.0` to serve, build my project and I used the version 2.5.x which was the latest version at the moment of this project.

-Since the last 6 months, I start to be exhausted by what we can call the _**"CLI fatigue"**_.
-Indeed, as the frameworks are evolving every month, their CLI often evolve to and when you work with several projects in a different version, having a CLI in a specific version could be a problem...
-I simply install the cli as a `devDependancies` and reference the CLI in the script part of my package.
+Since the last 6 months, I started to be exhausted by what we can call the _**"CLI fatigue"**_.
+Indeed, as the frameworks evolve every month, their CLI often evolve too and when you work with several projects with different versions, having a CLI in a specific version could be a problem...
+I simply install the cli as a `devDependencies` and reference the CLI in the script part of my package.
 Here is, for example, the package.json of my project

 ```javascript
 {